 ToggleEnteric coating is a polymer film coating for tablets or capsules designed to resist dissolution in the highly acidic environment of the stomach (pH ~1–3) but dissolve in the more alkaline environment of the small intestine (pH ~7–9).
 This selective barrier gives pharmaceutical companies precise control over when and where a medication releases its active ingredients.

 Enteric coatings create a protective shell around the medication.
-This shell prevents the drug from dissolving in stomach acid but breaks down quickly in the intestine’s alkaline environment.
+Through a precise pharmaceutical coating process, this shell prevents the drug from dissolving in stomach acid but breaks down quickly in the intestine’s alkaline environment.

 The enteric coating meaning lies in its pH sensitivity.
 While the stomach remains too acidic for dissolution, once the pill reaches the small intestine, the coating rapidly disintegrates, releasing the drug.